fortedigital/Forte.Academy.Developer.Api/docs/03-data-access-layer.md

-# Get started
+# Introduce data access layer and use of database
-In this session you will use the default api template in Visual Studio to create a new api.
+In this session we introduce a data access layer and store our weather data in a database (SQL Lite).

 ## Starting point